Azoyalabs/LagrangeInterpolation/README.md

 # LagrangeInterpolation

 Creating a Lagrange interpolation for a series of points.
-This version uses sympy to factorize the resulting equation, it is also numerically stable but will be slow for long datasets.
+This version uses sympy to factorize the resulting equation, but will be slow for long datasets.

 Running main.py produces the following equation and plot: